cyclus/cyclus.github.com/source/devdoc/get_and_build.rst

 core must be installed before cycamore.
 Accordingly, installation steps are as
 follows:

   #.
-Visit the `Cyclus repo <https://github.com/cyclus/cyclus>`_ and follow its
+Visit the `Cyclus repo <https://github.com/cyclus/cyclus>`_ and follow the
-     installation instructions
+     installation instructions on the main page (README.rst)
   #.
 Visit the `Cycamore readme <https://github.com/cyclus/cycamore>`_ and
-     follow its installation instructions
+     follow the installation instructions on the main page (README.rst)

 Supported Systems
 ~~~~~~~~~~~~~~~~~

 Currently, two specific systems are supported

-  * Ubuntu 12 64-bit
+  * Linux 64-bit (Ubuntu 12+ recommended)
   * MacOSX 8 64-bit

 Unfamiliar with git and Github?